ricardopt/gatsby-blog/src/pages/07-21-2018-flexible-headings/index.md

 title: "Flexible Headings with Twig"
 tags: ['components', 'twig']
 draft: false
-featured: true
+featured: false
 featuredImage: "./flexible-headings-hero.jpg"
-excerpt: "Headings are normally used for page or section titles and are a big part of making your website SEO friendly.
-As simple as this may sound, headings need to be carefully planned."
+excerpt: "Headings are normally used for page or section titles and are a big part of making your website SEO friendly and more accessible.
+For these reasons, headings need to be carefully planned."
 ---

 <blockquote>